Greg Millen

-Gregory H. Millen (born June 25, 1957) is a Canadian hockey commentator-analyst and a former professional ice hockey goaltender who played 14 seasons for six teams in the National Hockey League (NHL).
-He is currently a colour commentator on Hockey Night in Canada and the NHL on Sportsnet.
+Gregory H. Millen (June 25, 1957 – April 7, 2025) was a Canadian hockey commentator-analyst and professional ice hockey goaltender who played 14 seasons for six teams in the National Hockey League (NHL).
+During his career as a colour commentator, he worked on regional telecasts for the Ottawa Senators, Toronto Maple Leafs and Calgary Flames, and on national telecasts on Hockey Night in Canada and the NHL on Sportsnet.

 Playing career

 As a youth, Millen played in the 1968, 1969 and 1970 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Toronto.

 Pittsburgh Penguins

-The Toronto native was chosen 102nd overall by the Pittsburgh Penguins in the 1977 NHL amateur draft, while he was in the midst of a fine Ontario Hockey Association (OHA) season with the Sault Ste.
+The Toronto native was chosen 102nd overall by the Pittsburgh Penguins in the 1977 NHL Amateur Draft, while he was in the midst of a fine Ontario Hockey Association (OHA) season with the Sault Ste.
 Marie Greyhounds.
 He had played for the Peterborough Petes in the OHA from 1974 to 1977.
 In 1978–79, he looked solid in 28 games as a rookie and became a fan favourite at the Civic Arena in Pittsburgh.
-Two years later, Millen won 25 games and nearly led his team to a first round upset over the St. Louis Blues, losing the decisive fifth game in double overtime.
+Two years later, Millen won 25 games and nearly led his team to a first-round upset over the St. Louis Blues, losing the decisive fifth game in double overtime.

-In spite of his post season heroics, the Penguins allowed Millen to leave the club that summer.
+In spite of his post-season heroics, the Penguins allowed Millen to leave the club that summer.
 In June 1981, the Hartford Whalers signed him as a restricted free agent; the Penguins had the right to match the offer but their general manager, Baz Bastien, was on vacation and was unaware that Millen had signed, and as a result the deadline for the Penguins to match passed.
+In compensation, the Penguins received forwards Pat Boutette and Kevin McClelland.